Recovery from mental ill-health is a diverse personal and social experience.

 All of our training follows the Carer Life Course Framework, which maps supports across a continuum of caring and recovery.
 This model allows us to plan supports for carers from early identification - something is wrong - through to ongoing management and coping.

-To view the carer education program for the second half of 2016 click here.
+To view the current carer education program click here.